Night photography: Early experiments (1839–1880s)

 The first documented successful lunar photograph was achieved by John William Draper on March 23, 1840.
 Working from his New York University rooftop with a 5-inch (13 cm) reflector, Draper used an exposure time of approximately 20 minutes.

 This photograph, recognized as the first clear representation of the moon's surface, established the foundation for astrophotography.
 Subsequent technical developments, particularly mechanical clock drives that compensated for Earth's rotation, enabled photographers to capture increasingly detailed images of the night sky.

-Late 19th Century Developments (1870s-1900)
+Late 19th-century developments (1870s–1900)

 Technological advances in the second half of the 19th century made artistic night photography increasingly practical.
-The introduction of gelatin dry plate|gelatin dry plate negatives, first proposed by Richard Leach Maddox in 1871 and developed into a commercially viable process by the 1880s, significantly increased photographic sensitivity and reduced exposure times compared to earlier wet collodion methods.
+The introduction of gelatin dry plate negatives, first proposed by Richard Leach Maddox in 1871 and developed into a commercially viable process by the 1880s, significantly increased photographic sensitivity and reduced exposure times compared to earlier wet collodion methods.
 These improvements enabled photographers to document urban environments under low-light conditions.